 From every last ounce of Natty Light consumed on college campuses, to the hop-impregnated IPAs sipped by the elite, beer is a staple of the American diet.

+Thankfully, beer by itself doesn’t contain any natural cholesterol.
 So that’s cause for celebration, right?
-Not really.
+Not so fast.

-When your doctor talks about your cholesterol, he’s actually talking about two types of cholesterol, along with triglycerides, which are a type of fat.
-While a cold brew may raise your spirits, beer raises triglyceride levels, which isn’t a cause for celebration.
-When we refer to total cholesterol, it is actually a combination of HDL and LDL cholesterol plus triglycerides.
+When your doctor talks about your cholesterol, they’re actually talking about two types of cholesterol — HDL and LDL — along with triglycerides, which are a type of fat.
+When we refer to total cholesterol, it’s a combination of HDL and LDL cholesterol plus triglycerides.

-Beer raises your triglyceride count because it contains carbohydrates and alcohol, two substances that raise triglycerides quickly.
-And people who are more sensitive to the effects of beer can experience higher levels of triglycerides.
+While a cold brew may raise your spirits, beer raises triglyceride levels.
+This is because beer contains carbohydrates and alcohol, two substances that raise triglycerides quickly.
+And people who are more sensitive to the effects of beer can experience even higher levels of triglycerides.